joskraps/fantastic-octo-memory/src/app/README.md

 Each pokemon should be displayed in a card with the id in the upper left corner, the image centered in middle, and the pokemon name centered on the bottom.
 The image can be fetched using [2] and the pokemon id.

-The cards should be displayed in a flex row with a gap in between each card.

 ### Requirements

 - Fetch five random pokemon using [1] and [4] above